iterative/dvc.org/content/docs/command-reference/checkout.md

 bigrams-experiment      <- Uses bigrams to improve the model
 ```

-This project comes with a predefined HTTP
-[remote storage](/doc/command-reference/remote).
-We can now just run `dvc pull`
-that will fetch and checkout the most recent `model.pkl`, `data.xml`, and other
+We can now just run `dvc pull` that will fetch and checkout the most recent
-files that are tracked by DVC.
-The model file hash
+`model.pkl`, `data.xml`, and other files that are tracked by DVC.
+The model file
-`662eb7f64216d9c2c1088d0a5e2c6951` will be used in the `train.dvc`
+hash `662eb7f64216d9c2c1088d0a5e2c6951` will be used in the `train.dvc`
 [stage file](/doc/command-reference/run):

 ```dvc